tutugodfrey/modela/README.md

 # Modela

-modela is a module for working with In memory dummy-data while developing an application and allows you to use common ORM search methods in like `create`, `bulkCreate`, `find`, `findById`, `findAll`, `update`, `update`, and `destroy` in your controller.
+Modela is a module for working with In memory dummy-data while developing an application and allows you to use common ORM search methods in like `create`, `bulkCreate`, `find`, `findById`, `findAll`, `update`, and `destroy` in your controller.
 The return value is a promise which you can use the ...then() ...catch() block on, or simple use async ...await in your function to get the return value.
 Example are given below

 ## status
 ---